 JOHN WILKES BOOTH

-John Wilkes Booth was born on May 10, 1838 near Bel Air, Maryland.
-He was one of 10 children born to a famous and eccentric actor named Junius, but John was largely raised by his family’s slaves.
+John Wilkes Booth was born on May 10th, 1838 near Bel Air, Maryland.
+His father was a famous English actor named Junius Brutus Booth, who had moved to the United States in 1821.
+John was actually the ninth of ten children.
 After spending his youth in various boarding schools, it became obvious to those who know John that his career path was in acting like his father.
+In fact, two of his older brothers had also become well-known actors, so the family had gained some recognition within the acting community.
 After his first performance at the age of 17, Booth was asked to travel the country as part of a Shakespearean acting company.
 During this time, not only did his acting career progress, but his political involvement became a larger portion of his life as well.

 In the 1850s Booth became a member of the Know-Nothing Party, which aimed to limit immigration into the United States.
 Booth was also an avid supporter of slavery, participating in the execution of John Brown in the famous event at Harpers Ferry, and even acted as a spy for the Confederate Army during the Civil War.
 As such, he hated the American Abolitionist Movement and any attempts to end the practise of slavery in the United States.
 Furthermore, throughout the 1860s, and the timeframe of the Civil War, Booth regularly spoke out against Abraham Lincoln and the role of the Union.
 In fact, Booth expressed a great deal of anger during Lincoln’s campaign for re-election in 1864.